-If you owe child support and cannot afford to pay, at least make a partial payment each month.
+If you owe child support and cannot afford to pay, try to make a partial payment each month.
 Then, contact the Division of Child Support (DCS) or a lawyer.
 See if you can modify (change) the current support order.
 Failure to pay anything may result in the suspension of your driver’s license.

 If DCS is garnishing support from your wages, contact a lawyer.
 Find out if you can get the amount being garnished lowered or your current support order modified.
-If DCS agrees to lower your monthly payment amount, they may require you to sign a document waiving the Statute of Limitations for how long DCS is able to collect from you.
+If DCS agrees to lower your monthly payment amount, they may require you to sign a document waiving (giving up your rights under) the Statute of Limitations for how long DCS is able to collect from you.
 Talk with a lawyer before signing this waiver.
-Read Change Your Child Support Order, Asking DCS to Review Your Child Support Order for Modification, and/or Child Support and License Suspension.

-If you are in default on your federal student loans and are not in deference, forbearance, or a payment plan, the Department of Education might garnish your wages or Social Security benefits, or take your federal income tax refund.
-Read Default and Delinquency, by Student Loan Borrower Assistance.
+If you are in default on your federal student loans and are not in deferment, forbearance, or a payment plan, the Department of Education might garnish your wages or Social Security benefits, or take your federal income tax refund.

 Contact a lawyer.
 Depending on your income, the Internal Revenue Service (IRS) might put your debts “on hold.”
 You can discharge in bankruptcy some debts owed the IRS.

 If you have hospital bills because you went to the emergency room or had to be admitted to the hospital, you may be eligible for Charity Care.
-This program helps pay all or part of a hospital bill if it finds you have a low income.
+This program helps pay all or part of a hospital bill if the hospital determines you have a low income.

 You can apply for Charity Care through the hospital.
-Read Charity Care: Medical Coverage for Hospital-Based Medical Services.
+Read Can I Get Charity Care to Pay for My Hospital Bill?

-If you have credit card bills you cannot afford to pay, pay these bills only if you have money left over after paying other bills.
-All a credit card company or collection agency can do if you do not pay this bill is file a lawsuit against you.
+If you have credit card bills you can’t afford to pay, you should pay them only if you have money left over after paying other bills.
+All a credit card company or collection agency can do if you do not pay a bill is file a lawsuit against you.
 You cannot be arrested.
 You cannot go to jail.